You manage availability on the Test Options or Survey Options page.

 If students are taking a test at different times, you can make a limited amount of feedback available until all students submit the test.

-For the first rule, select After Submission in the first drop-down list and clear the check box for Score.
+For the first rule, select After Submission in the first drop-down list and clear the check box for Score per Question.
 Make no other selections.
 After submitting their tests, students can only see their overall test scores.

 For the second rule, select After Due Date, and select options to show more results and feedback.
 You can create an announcement to notify students that additional feedback is available to view.